Central business district: Indonesia

 The largest CBD in Indonesia is the Golden Triangle (Segitiga Emas in Indonesian) in Jakarta.
 Sudirman Central Business District, a super block that is located within the Golden Triangle, is the first of its kind in Indonesia, and one of the largest commercial center developments in the city.
 Jakarta started developing its business district in the early 1960s before hosting the Asian Games in 1962.

 Surabaya in East Java built its first central business district in the Darmo region.
 The construction was expected to be completed by 2018 with 150 SOHO units and 500 residences.

 Italy

-In Italy, business districts do not coincide with the geographical centers of the city because the city center is the historical center of the city, and usually not very suitable to function as a modern business district.
+In Italy, business districts generally do not coincide with the geographical centers of cities, as city centres are typically located within the historic core and are therefore often not well suited to accommodate modern business districts.

-A precursor to modern business districts is EUR in Rome, which is now home to several national and international companies and public bodies.
+One of the earliest examples of a modern business district in Italy is EUR in Rome, which has since developed into an important business and institutional centre, hosting numerous national and international companies as well as public institutions.

-The EUR, the Napoli business district, the Milan business district, and City Life, are among the most important commercial areas in Italy.
-Other important business and financial centers are present in Brescia, Genoa and Reggio Calabria.
+Today, EUR, the Naples business district, the Milan business district, and CityLife are among the most prominent business districts and commercial centres in Italy.
+Other significant business and financial centres include Brescia Due in Brescia, San Benigno in Genoa, and the business district of Reggio Calabria.